varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-syntax.rst

 VCL has inherited a lot from C and it reads much like simple C or Perl.

-Blocks are delimited by curly braces, statements end with semicolons, and comments may be written as in C, C++ or Perl according to your own preferences.
+Blocks are delimited by curly brackets, statements end with semicolons, and comments may be written as in C, C++ or Perl according to your own preferences.